 A service established by the U.S. Small Business Administration to assist individuals operating a small business.
 Locations are in various communities throughout Texas and are listed on the U.S. Small Business Administration website.

+Snapshot

+An electronic copy of data at a specific moment.
+Snapshots are useful for backing up data at intervals, which allows information to be recovered from the times when snapshots are made.

 Social Security Administration (SSA)

 The federal agency responsible for administering retirement benefits of workers who pay into the national system, for the benefits of the SSDI program, and for overseeing the SSI program, which is administered by the states.